What should you expect from your personal trainer?

 Written by Mark Coles - Follow on Google+ | Facebook | Twitter

-It’s that time of year where many of you are starting to consider your fitness goals for 2018.
-Some of you will choose to go it alone, others will be thinking about working with a personal trainer.
+In the pursuit of achieving your health and fitness goals, some of you will choose to go it alone, whilst others will be thinking about working with a personal trainer.
 Hiring a coach is an investment, and one which a lot of people don’t really put that much thought into.
 The main reason is because you don’t know what to expect.

 Many of you think you’re hiring someone to help you work out, however personal training is a lot more than that.
 You should be receiving a lot more for the money that you are spending.